Rudraksha: Types of rudraksha beads

 Rudraksha beads are described as having a number of facets or "faces" (mukha/mukhi) which are separated by a line or cleft along the bead.
 Typically, these beads possess between 1 and 21 faces, although instances of rudrakshas with up to 26–27 faces have been reported, albeit rarely.
 Those with a single face (ekamukha) are the rarest.
 A rudraskha with eleven faces is worn by renunciants, those who are married wear a two-faced bead and a five-faced bead is representative of Hanuman.
-Similarly different faces of rudrakshas are related with different deities and planets astrologically such as 2 faces associated with Moon, 3 faces with Mars, 4 faces with Mercury, 5 faces with Jupiter, 7 faces with Saturn and so on.
 Rudrakshas from Nepal are between 20 and 35 mm and those from Indonesia are between 5 and 25 mm.
-Rudraksha beads are most often brown, although white, red, yellow, or black bead may also be found.

 Many types of stone are described.
 A savar is a type of rudraksha bead that is naturally conjoined, or attached to another bead.
-Gauri Shankar refers to two beads which are naturally conjoined.
+Gauri Shankar refers to two beads which are naturally conjoined and both beads are somewhat of similar sizes.
+Garbha Gauri is also naturally joined two beads but one bead is smaller and other is larger.
 Ganesha refers to beads which have a trunk-like protrusion on their bodies.
 Trijuti refers to three beads that are naturally conjoined.
 Other rare types include veda (4 conjoined savars) and dvaita (2 conjoined savars).